Richard Amman

-Richard Dale Amman (born September 21, 1950) is a former American football defensive tackle in the National Football League (NFL) for the Baltimore Colts.
-He also was a member of the Florida Blazers and San Antonio Wings in the World Football League.
+Richard Dale Amman (born September 21, 1950) is an American former professional football defensive tackle in the National Football League (NFL) for the Baltimore Colts.
+He also was a member of the Florida Blazers and San Antonio Wings in the World Football League (WFL).
 He played college football at Florida State University.

-Early years
+Early life and college

 Amman moved to Florida when he was 11 years old.
 He attended Cocoa Beach High School, where he was an All-county defensive tackle.
 He moved on to Northeast Oklahoma Junior College.

 After his freshman season he transferred to Florida State University, where he began his career at center, before being switched to defensive tackle as a sophomore.
 As a junior, he was named a starter at defensive tackle, making 37 tackles and 2 fumble recoveries.
 As a senior, he registered 81 tackles (37 solo).

 Professional career

 Dallas Cowboys

-Amman was selected by the Dallas Cowboys in the tenth round (260th overall) of the 1972 NFL Draft.
+Amman was selected by the Dallas Cowboys in the tenth round (260th overall) of the 1972 NFL draft.
 He was waived on August 29.